materialsvirtuallab/matgl/README.md

 ### CHGNet

-[Crystal Hamiltonian Graph Network (CHGNet)][chgnet] is a graph neural network based ML interatomic potential.
+[Crystal Hamiltonian Graph Network (CHGNet)][chgnet] is a graph neural network based MLIP.
 CHGNet involves atom graphs to capture atom bond relations and bond graph to capture angular information.
 It specializes in capturing the atomic charges through learning and predicting DFT atomic magnetic moments.
 See [original implementation][chgnetrepo]